 Charming, sympathetically restored farmhouse/barn conversion overlooking medieval Levignac-de-Guyenne.
 Panoramic views over sunflowers, vines, plum orchards and farmland.
 Steeped in history, with many beautiful towns and chateaux to explore, nearby activities include fishing, canoeing, golf, horse riding, go-karting, cycling, walking, hot air ballooning and wine-tasting, or simply relax beside our delightful private pool with its sheltered gardens and sunny terraces.

-Country kitchen with gas range-style cooker, microwave, fridge, freezer, drinks cooler, dishwasher, washing machine and more.
-Bathroom with bath, shower, basin and wc.
-Three spacious bedrooms, each sleeps between 2 and 3 (linen provided).
+Country kitchen with gas range-style cooker, microwave, two fridges, freezer, drinks cooler, dishwasher, washing machine and more.
+Bathroom with bath, shower, basin and WC.
+Three spacious bedrooms, each sleeps between 2 and 5 (linen provided).

-Large south facing garden with plenty of pool and garden furniture.
-Barbecue available.
+Large south facing garden with plenty of pool and garden furniture, cosy corners and secluded arbours.
+Large charcoal trolley-barbecue available.
 Additional mid-stay and end-of-stay cleaning services available, payable locally.
-On-site babysitting service may be available (English babysitter).
-Bicycle hire available - please indicate interest at time of booking.
+On-site babysitting service MAY be available (English babysitter).
+Bicycle hire also a possibility - please indicate interest at time of booking.
+Themed holiday activities including wine-tastings, walking/historical tours and photography subject to availability through partner organisation.

 What guests say: